-| Bulding Address: | 160 Fifth Ave, New York NY 10010 |
+| Building Address: | 160 Fifth Ave, New York NY 10010 |

-| Building Alternate address: | 160 5th Ave |
+| Building Alternate Address: | 160 5th Ave |

 | Zip Code: | 10010 |